-With the astounding finding that unspliced and spliced mRNA abundances can be distinguished in standard single cell protocols, La Manno et al., (2018) introduced the concept of RNA velocity.
-Inference of directional trajectories is explored by connecting measurements to the underlying mRNA splicing kinetics: Transcriptional induction for a particular gene results in an increase of (newly transcribed) precursor unspliced mRNAs while, conversely, repression or absence of transcription results in a decrease of unspliced mRNAs.
-Hence, by distinguishing unspliced from mature spliced mRNA, the change of mRNA abundance, i.e. its time derivative, denoted as RNA velocity, can be approximated.
+With RNA velocity, inference of directional trajectories is explored by connecting measurements to the underlying mRNA splicing kinetics: Transcriptional induction for a particular gene results in an increase of (newly transcribed) precursor unspliced mRNAs while, conversely, repression or absence of transcription results in a decrease of unspliced mRNAs.
+Hence, by distinguishing unspliced from spliced mRNA, the change of mRNA abundance (RNA velocity) can be approximated.
 The combination of velocities across mRNAs can then be used to estimate the future state of an individual cell.

 RNA velocity estimation can currently be tackled with three existing approaches: